fsoyer/auditOracleHTML/README.md

 ----------------------------------
 # USAGE
-* IMPORTANT : this script must be executed under sqlplus, as SYSTEM If SYSTEM access is not permitted, it needs to be executed by a user with at least this privileges :
+* IMPORTANT : this script must be executed under sqlplus, as SYSTEM If SYSTEM access is not permitted, it needs to be executed by a user with at least this privileges (execute this as SYS) :
 ```
     CREATE USER MyAuditUser IDENTIFIED BY "password";
     ALTER USER MyAuditUser DEFAULT TABLESPACE TOOLS;
     ALTER USER MyAuditUser QUOTA UNLIMITED ON TOOLS;
     GRANT CONNECT, SELECT ANY DICTIONARY, CREATE ANY DIRECTORY TO MyAuditUser;
+    GRANT EXECUTE ON sys.dbms_system TO MyAuditUser;
 ```
 * The script produces an HTML file called "ORACLE_<SID>_<hostname>_<date>.html